-How to Select a Medical Records and Health Information Technician School
+How to Select a Health Information Technician School

-While not always a prerequisite for certification, a degree program with sufficient training in the skills covered by certification testing may provide the knowledge and application necessary to earn a Registered Health Information Technician or Certified Electronic Health Record Specialist designation.
-Courses designed specifically for certification preparation offer a broad range of job-specific topics, and, in some cases, students may test for a credential prior to graduation.
+- Courses designed specifically to prepare students for certification offer a broad range of job-specific topics, and in some cases, students may test for a credential prior to graduation.

-Programs that offer additional coursework in medical knowledge, such as anatomy, physiology, pharmacology or disease prevention may appeal to students who prefer a well-rounded comprehension of the medical field.
-Training in office administration, computer applications and information technology also apply to the health records profession and may be offered as elective courses.
-Some associate degree programs include a variety of advantages and opportunities.
-One such distinction offers the ability to transfer to a bachelor's program in health information technology.
+- Programs that offer additional coursework in medical knowledge, such as anatomy, physiology, pharmacology or disease prevention, may appeal to students who prefer a well-rounded comprehension of the medical field.

 Associate Degree for Medical Record and Health Information Technicians Overview